 However, there are now many quite sophisticated reorder point formulae – although it is rare that anything but the basic reorder point formula finds its way into an enterprise software application.
-A reorder point is simply a quantity of stock or an interval at which a “reorder,” or order is to be created.
-In reorder point planning, orders are not triggered by a specific requirement (such as a forecast or dependent requirement), but instead by the depletion of stock over time, eventually triggering the minimum stock level or reorder point.
+A reorder point is simply a quantity of stock or an interval at which a “reorder,” or order is created.
+In reorder point planning, orders are not triggered by a specific requirement (such as a forecast or dependent requirement) but instead by depleting stock over time, eventually triggering the minimum stock level or reorder point.
 Reorder points can be used with any of the supply planning methods, or they can be used to exclusively control the supply plan without any of the methods.
-However, when they are used solely to control the supply plan, the company is said to be performing reorder point planning, as opposed to forecast-based planning.
+However, when used solely to control the supply plan, the company is said to be performing reorder point planning, as opposed to forecast-based planning.
 MRP/DRP and APS (heuristic, allocation, cost optimization, inventory optimization) methods are forecast-based planning.

 The article tried to answer the question of how to achieve a Lean supply chain.
 It is, however, essential to consider when and where Lean should be applied.

 Instead of spending time in either of the camps, I would recommend testing both Lean and procedural planning techniques to see which are most appropriate for different product location combinations and then using whatever works.
-Without testing, it is too easy to simply fall back to whatever one’s background is.
-However, through testing, one can not only drive to the use of the best technique per circumstance but also increases one’s knowledge level.
+Without testing, it is too easy to fall back to whatever one’s background is.
+However, through testing, one can drive to the use of the best technique per circumstance and increases one’s knowledge level.
 Most supply planning systems have both types of functionality available to them.
-Therefore it is just a matter of knowing which kind of functionality to apply to which product location combinations.
+Therefore it is just a matter of knowing which functionality to apply to which product location combinations.

 Intermittent – or “lumpy” – demand is one of the most common features of a product’s demand history that makes a product unforecastable.
-Unfortunately, as is covered in the book Promotion Forecasting: Techniques of Forecast Adjustment in Software, many factors are combining to reduce the forecastability of product databases.
-This includes factors such as the increase in the number of SKU’s carried – called product proliferation, reduced product lifecycles and higher turnover, and increases in promotions.
-The less forecastable the product database, the less than an MRP, or any other supply planning method, can do to provide a good supply plan.
-With Sales and Marketing running strategy at most companies, companies are making it increasingly difficult for themselves to have a manageable supply chain.
+Unfortunately, as is covered in the book Promotion Forecasting: Techniques of Forecast Adjustment in Software, many factors are combined to reduce product databases’ forecastability.
+This includes the increase in the number of SKUs carried – called product proliferation, reduced product lifecycles and higher turnover, and increases in promotions.
+The less forecastable the product database, the less than an MRP or any other supply planning method can provide a good supply plan.
+With sales and Marketing running strategy at most companies, companies make it increasingly difficult for themselves to have a manageable supply chain.
 It also means that some maintenance areas must be performed with increased frequency on the MRP system.
 This is a good segue into our next topic, which is how to improve MRP systems.